radical-collaboration/facts/docs/source/misc.rst

 ``extremesealevel/pointsoverthreshold`` relies upon GESLA tide-gauge data for estimating the historical extreme sea level distribution.
 It searches for the geographically nearest tide gauge corresponding to a particular local sea level projection.
-While it can be run on gridded output not near a tide gauge, the interpretation of the output will not be meaningful.
-In addition, running on a large set of sites at once (e.g., on the global grid) will likely lead to memory issues as well.
 Thus, runs producing extreme sea level output should be limited to an intentionally chosen, targeted set of tide gauge locations.

 The standard pipeline for ``extremesealevel/pointsoverthreshold``